djalmaaraujo/wedeploy-desktop/README.md

+# WEDEPLOY NO LONGER EXISTS.
+FEEL FREE TO USE THE APP AS ANOTHER DESKTOP APP.

 ![Banner](banner.png?raw=true)

 Keep posted on all activites from your projects and services.
 Monitor your plan usage and access services logs super fast.